No results were found...

 5. Create a year-in-review email

 Thank your customers for their support and share the highlights of the past year.
-You may even want to offer them a gift to show how much you appreciate them.
+You can even offer subscribers a gift to show how much you appreciate them.

 In the email below, &Open shares a year-end message and links to its digital gift guides.